The Five Stans - Bishkek Departure

 Your Fencox accommodation means having a private room, all to yourself – every single time.

-On the Silk Road trip, you can mostly expect simple, comfortable 3-star hotels – we know our stuff when it comes to striking the balance between comfort at a reasonable price.
+On the Silk Road trip, you can mostly expect simple, comfortable hotels – we know our stuff when it comes to striking the balance between comfort at a reasonable price.

 For this trip we’ve organised some fun and interesting rooms where we could, and a mix of Western-style hotels for you.